 - 12 What’s the legal age in Indonesia?

 Also in 2015, the Indonesian government banned the sale of alcohol from minimarkets and small shops, with the exception of Bali province, though sale was allowed in supermarkets, restaurants, bars, clubs and hotels.

-Is alcohol allowed in Jakarta?
+Is alcohol available in Indonesia?